PurdueHCR/PurdueHCR-CloudFunctions/README.md

 1. make sure npm is installed
 	- Windows go to http://nodejs.org to install
 	- Mac run "brew install node"
+		- If brew is not installed, go to https://brew.sh/ and install it.
 2. run "npm install -g firebase-tools"
 3. run "npm install firebase-functions@latest firebase-admin@latest --save"
 4. run "firebase login" and  log into your account